 In 2005, the College opened its branch campus, Georgia Campus - Philadelphia College of Osteopathic Medicine (GA-PCOM) in Suwanee, Georgia, with a focus on helping to fill the need for more healthcare professionals in the South.
 GA-PCOM offers professional doctoral degree programs in osteopathic medicine and pharmacy, and master’s degree programs in biomedical sciences and physician assistant studies.

-In 2014, PCOM received reaccreditation status from the Commission on Higher Education of the Middle States Association of Colleges and Schools, and will be reviewed again in the 2023-2024 academic year.
+In 2014, PCOM received reaccreditation status and will be reviewed again in the 2023-2024 academic year.
+Visit our accreditation page for details regarding College and program accreditation.